EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Occult_Spells.md

 Additional Actions: Yes
 Range: Half
 Increases offensive penalty: Yes
 Description: You fill your lungs with fresh air and change it to poison that you breath in a straight line up to Half range away.
 You hit all targets in this zone.
 On successfull spell test you deal 2 *Wound*s and apply Venom 2 to all targets.
-On failed save you don't deal any direct *Wound*s but still apply Venom 2.
+On failed test you don't deal any direct *Wound*s but still apply Venom 2.
 For 1 additional *Action token* you change Venom x status to Poison x status.
 For each spell slot above 2nd you deal 1 more *Wound* and increase applied status' Status effect step by 1.